spion/hashtable-latencies/README.md

 # Tests

-* Warmup: 10K req/s are sent for 60s (initial hash table content)
+* Warmup: 9K req/s are sent for 60s (initial hash table content)
-* Test 033: 10K req/s are sent by 33  clients concurrently for 180s
-* Test 333: 10K req/s are sent by 333 clients concurrently for 180s
+* Test :  9K req/s are sent by 99 clients concurrently for 180s

 # Output: